AngelX62/Data-Science-Job-Clean/README.md

 - Data Visualization

 ## Plotly Visualizations
+These visualizations provide insights into the data science job market, highlighting key skills and their prevalence.

+The actual Plotly graph did not render on Github so I will provide a screenshot of the visualization.
 ```python
 # To create subplots with 2 rows and 1 column
 fig = make_subplots(rows=2, cols=1)